 The Noom diet works on the principle of cognitive-behavioral therapy.
 This method is a proven psychological tactic that helps people understand their behavior, feelings, and thoughts.

-This type of therapy also helps in identifying feelings regarding fitness, wellness, and food.
+This type of therapy also helps identify feelings regarding fitness, wellness, and food.
 You get to know how such feelings can influence your thinking and turn those thoughts into action.
 By learning and understanding this relationship, you can take charge of your health to achieve your desired fitness goals.

 Expert Health Coaches